calavera42/TripleAgent/README.md

   MSAgent's animation system requires the speaking frame to be last.
 To work around this, some characters make the speaking frame jump to a null frame, ending the animation so the final valid frame is the one preceding the jump.

   ### Moving an Agent
-  The specific details are unknown at the moment, but, I'm working under the assumption that it works more or less like the `Speaking frame`.
-The agent gets the right move animation -> plays it -> skips to a null frame -> moves to the desired position -> finishes.
+  The specific details are unknown at the moment.
+I'm working under the assumption that it works more or less like the `Speaking frame`.
+The agent plays the right move animation, then it skips to the null frame, moves to the desired position and finishes the animation.

 ## Working theory
 The first time I implemented the core loop I had closely tied the animation system and request system.
 Looking back I think that is not solution to the problem.
 All these complex tricks and techniques derived from the technology hint to some sort of frame-level FSM.